appukuttan-shailesh/multimodal_MRI_analysis/notes.md

     - `alias umeso='fusermount -u <local_mount_dir>'`

 - change file permissions of generated files to allow access for all group members:
-    - chmod -Rf 771 /scratch/mgilson/braint
+    - `chmod -Rf 771 /scratch/mgilson/braint` with '771' being read/write/execute for owner and group members, only execute for others
-    - chgrp -Rf 347 /scratch/mgilson/braint
+    - `chgrp -Rf 347 /scratch/mgilson/braint` with '347' the mesocentre project number

 ## Preparation for fmriprep